thorgate/django-project-template/{{cookiecutter.repo_name}}/README.md

 We use Fabric for deploys, which doesn't support Python 3.
 Thus you need to create a Python 2 virtualenv.
 It needn't be project specific and it's recommended you create one 'standard' Python 2 environment which can be used for all projects.
 You will also need to install django and tg-hammer==0.4, our fabric deployment helper.

+### Server setup

+Your server needs to have [Docker Engine](https://docs.docker.com/engine/installation/) as well as [Docker Compose](https://docs.docker.com/compose/) installed.

+We also assume that you have Nginx and Postgres (version 9.5 by default) running in Docker containers and reachable via 'private' network.
+We also make a few assumptions regards directories that will be used as volumes for static assets, media, etc. You can find these paths in `fabfile.py` and `docker-compose.production.yml`.

 ### Types of deploys